Total Lunar Eclipse Is Happening Soon In May

 MIAMI (CBSMiami) — Get ready to watch a total lunar eclipse happening this month.

 On the night of May 15, Sunday, at 10:27 pm a partial eclipse begins over Miami.
 By 11:29 pm the moon will look completely red as the total eclipse starts.
-The maximum total eclipse occurs at 12:11 am and will end at 12:53 am.READ MORE: Leaked Supreme Court Draft Opinion That Would Overturn Roe V. Wade Ratchets Up Florida Debate
+The maximum total eclipse occurs at 12:11 am and will end at 12:53 am.READ MORE: Investment Firms Buy Southland Mall, Plan To Modernize It, Build High Quality Housing

-READ MORE: Cutler Bay Residents Concerned Plan To Build High-Quality Housing At Southland Mall Site Will Price People Out
+READ MORE: Road Closures Ahead Of Formula 1 Miami Grand Prix At Hard Rock Stadium

 A lunar eclipse happens when the moon, the sun, and the earth are in line and the earth is in between the sun and the moon.
 So, the earth’s shadow is cast on the moon.

-A total lunar eclipse is when the entire moon moves into the darkest part of the earth’s shadow.MORE NEWS: Miami-Dade County Commission Passes Tenant Bill Of Rights
+A total lunar eclipse is when the entire moon moves into the darkest part of the earth’s shadow.MORE NEWS: Broward Cheer Coach Raul Albites Arrested By Feds For Inappropriate Relationship With 14 Year Old

 The total lunar eclipse will coincide with the full moon phase.
 The full moon in May is known as the Flower Moon and since it will glow completely red because of the total eclipse, then it will be known as the Flower Blood Moon.